victorlaskurain/unaibot/README.md

 ## How to build ##

-The  recommended  way To  build  the  project  is  to create  a  build directory right  under the root of  the project and execute  make with the `-f` parameter.
+The recommended  way to build  the project is  to execute make  in the directory where the makefile is located.

 ```
-mkdir build
-cd build
-make -f ../makefile
+make
 ```

+This will create  a build directory alongside the  makefile which will contain all the built files, both  the final binaries and the temporal artifacts.

 ### About the build system ###